Stan-BK/notice-book-repo/README.md

 The script will automatically read your configuration from `.env` file and deploy both frontend and backend.

-If you haven't configured the `.env` file, the script will prompt you to enter the configuration interactively.
+> If you haven't configured the `.env` file, the script will prompt you to enter the configuration interactively.

-## Manually
+## Manually Deploy
 ### notice
 Application's server that base on `Cloudflare Worker` service.